Mookambigai College of Engineering campus is well equipped with following facilities :

 - To help students develop a scientific way of learning.

-- To develop students' awareness of and concern for scientific issues in personal, social, environmental and technological contexts.
+- To develop students' awareness of and concern for scientific issues in personal, social, environmental and technological context.

 - To develop among the student the spirit and attitude of healthy competition for the individual and social cause.